Sustainability Internship Program

 McMaster’s Sustainability Internship Program was created in 2009 by McMaster’s Academic Sustainability Programs Office in collaboration with a group of highly engaged faculty members and their students.
 The program was developed with the purpose of enabling all students to apply their theoretical knowledge of sustainability to address a real-world problem.

 More information about the development of the Sustainability Internship Program can be found in the McMaster 2011 Sustainability Annual Report (pp. 6-7).

 The objectives of the Sustainability Internship Program are as follows:

-- Engage all Faculties in working together to provide opportunities for undergraduate students to gain academic credit for experiential learning
+- Support all Faculties in working together to provide opportunities for undergraduate students to gain academic credit for experiential learning

 - Support collaboration between students, faculty, staff, and the broader community

 - Highlight the achievements of students who have successfully completed their sustainability internship

 Through annual revision and enhancement, the Sustainability Internship Program has been expanded each year for the past seven years and has supported more than 100 students* in experiential learning at McMaster.
 Starting in 2013, all ASP Annual Reports include a full section highlighting the work of students who have successfully completed their Sustainability Internship.
 Past reports can be found at asp.mcmaster.ca/reports.

 The Sustainability Internship Program is made possible through collaboration with Faculties from across campus with support from faculty, staff, community members, and especially the students who devote their time and energy into self-directed, community-based, and experiential learning about sustainability.